-- 8.1 Purpose of Section This section describes the maintenance and accessibility of this document. - 8.2 Document Maintenance This document is maintained by the ExCO or delegate. - 8.3 Update Frequency This document shall be reviewed annually and updated accordingly.
-More frequent updates may be necessitated by changes in regulations or changes within the UW. - 8.4 Dynamic Program This document is to be reevaluated (as needed) to meet the needs of changing regulations and university policy. - 8.4.1 This compliance program shall be reviewed and approved by UW Administration and VCRGE. - 8.4.2 All subsequent changes to this document shall be approved by the same functions that approved the original version.
+- 8.1 Purpose of Section This section describes the maintenance and accessibility of this document. - 8.2 Document Maintenance The ExCO or delegate maintains this document. - 8.3 Update Frequency This document shall be reviewed annually and updated accordingly.
+More frequent updates may be necessitated by changes in regulations or changes within the UW. - 8.4 Dynamic Program This document is to be reevaluated (as needed) to meet the needs of changing regulations and university policy. - 8.4.1 Initial Approval This compliance program shall be reviewed and approved by UW Administration and OVCRGE. - 8.4.2 Revisions - 8.4.2.1 Minor changes to this plan shall be approved by ExCO. - 8.4.2.2 Major changes shall be approved by UW Administration and VCRGE.
+Major changes are defined as: - 8.4.2.2.1 Changes to the export control policy. - 8.4.2.2.2 Changes in task responsibilities. - 8.4.2.2.3 Addition of a new section or deletion of an existing section of this plan. - 8.4.2.2.4 Changes to the plan resulting from a non-compliance.